Attorneys for Drug Eluting Stent Lawsuits

 What Is a Drug Coated Stent?

 A stent is a tube made of metal or plastic that is inserted into an artery during an angioplasty procedure to hold apart the walls of the artery.
 These stents remain implanted after a balloon angioplasty to prevent the arterial walls that have been cleared from closing in again.
-Since their introduction in the nineties, however, the stents have been found to be unable to prevent the growth of cells over the stents, leading to a clog in the artery again.
+Since their introduction in the 90s, however, the stents have been found to be unable to prevent the growth of cells over the stents, leading to clogs again.

 One estimate published on the website of the American College of Cardiology estimated that the number of deaths caused due to stent related thrombosis or blood clotting in the artery was greater than 2,000.

 About the Increased Rate of Death & Heart Attack

 On September 14, 2006, the FDA released a statement on coronary drug-eluting stents in response to inquiries asking for the FDA’s position on adverse events related to drug coated stents.
 The FDA stated it had received scientific data that suggested an increased risk of thrombosis leading to a cardiac arrest and death in patients implanted with the medicated stents.
 In 2007, the chairman of the House Oversight and Government Reform Committee asked the two medical device companies for documents as part of an investigation.